-The primary objective of South Carolina Hunters and Landowners for the Hungry is to coordinate the distribution of venison from hunters to hungry people via an integrated network of meat processors and food banks.
+The primary objective of South Carolina Hunters and Landowners for the Hungry is to help provide food for needy people and non-profit organizations that support our same goal.

-We are a 100% volunteer organization and all our funding goes to the clientele we serve.
+We are a 100% volunteer organization and all our funding goes to the clients we serve.

 Each year, The Spartanburg County Foundation trustees set an unrestricted budget from The Community Fund and a partnership of other funds to award grants to nonprofit organizations serving Spartanburg County.

 “We are very excited to be investing into these nonprofits by providing capacity-building grants,” said Troy Hanna, President and CEO of The Spartanburg County Foundation.
 “While the purpose of each grant varies in scope, all of the grants will be used to help further the missions of these organizations and increase their charitable impact throughout the greater Spartanburg County community.”

 - South Carolina Hunters and Land Owners for the Hungry is the recipient of a $3,500 grant to redesign its website.
 South Carolina Hunters and Land Owners for the Hungry coordinate the distribution of venison from hunters to individuals in need via an integrated network of meat processors and food banks.
 The organization also provides nonperishable items to families in need twice per month at its distribution center in Pacolet, SC.